 The theme for the GreyLearning Photo Contest for February is “Motion in a Still”.
 Any still photograph that depicts motion in some way can be entered, and the winner will win a free year of access to the full GreyLearning Ultimate Bundle.

-To submit an image for the “Motion in a Still” photo contest, follow this link:
+UPDATE: You can see the winning image for the “Motion in a Still” photo contest here:

 Copyright registration in the United States could suddenly be getting a lot more expensive for photographers.